What is Pupil Premium?

 Leadership of Pupil Premium in School

-The Deputy Headteacher (Pastoral), Mr Ward, is also the Inclusion Leader (SENCO) for the school.
-Mr Ward is the member of the Senior Leadership Team responsible for the impact of the Pupil Premium.
+The Headteacher, Mr Lees, is the member of the Senior Leadership Team responsible for the impact of the Pupil Premium.
 Mrs Nicholson and Mr Bruce are the trustees responsible for monitoring the impact of the Pupil Premium funding from a governance perspective.

 Click the links below to download Pupil Premium Reports to Parents: